alineralncs/alineralncs/README.md

 - 👋 Hi, I’m @alineralncs
-- 👀 I’m interested in Computer science and graphic design
+- 👀 Computer Science Student
 - 🌱 I’m currently learning phyton
 - 💞️ I’m looking to collaborate on personal projects and my school projects as well
 - 📫 How to reach me: alineralncs@gmail.com